conda/conda-build/docs/source/user-guide/getting-started.rst

 - Git

-The most straightforward way to do this is to install Miniconda or Anaconda, which contain conda, and then using conda to install conda-build and Git.
+The most straightforward way to do this is to install Miniconda or Anaconda, which contain conda, and then use conda to install conda-build and Git.
 Make sure you install these packages into a new environment and not your base environment.::